Monday, November 3, 2025

 He struggles with reading and using computers.

-Badger and I got to really thinking about what Cowboy told us.
+Badger and I got to thinking about what Cowboy told us.

-He said that he failed 7th grade, and they wanted him to repeat it before going to 8th grade.
+He said he failed 7th grade, and they wanted him to repeat it before going to 8th.

 I have always suspected he has dyslexia.

-Poor kids back in the 60s sure did not get any diagnosis, though.
+Poor kids back in the 60s sure did not get any diagnosis.

-Another reason he may not go is that he does not even have a GED, and if the new company were to find out, it could end badly.
+Another reason he may not go is that he doesn’t have a GED, and if the new company found out, it could cause him some real trouble.

-He may not have traditional book learning, and reading is not his strength, but if you show him a picture, he can build it.
+He never had much book learning, and reading isn’t his strong suit, but if you show him a picture, he can build it.

 Moving on.

-It did not seem long before Cowboy was heading to work.
+It didn’t seem long before Cowboy was heading to work.

 The day slowed after that.